 Officers at the entry points may affix a seal onto any package or container before releasing the goods.
 These sealed goods must be unstuffed under Customs supervision.

-The organiser/local freight forwarder/local declaring agent/exhibitor must e-file for Customs supervision of unstuffing at least 1 working day before the intended operation.
-Fees will be charged for the supervision.
+The organiser/local freight forwarder/local declaring agent/exhibitor must e-file for Customs supervision of unstuffing at least one working day before the intended operation.

 Unauthorised Breakage of Customs Seals